contagon/handbook/handbook/38-church-policies-and-guidelines.md

 #### 38.2.3.14 Persons Who Identify as Transgender

-Mission presidents should counsel with the Area Presidency (see [38.6.22](38-church-policies-and-guidelines.md#38622-transgender-individuals)).
+Mission presidents should counsel with the Area Presidency to address individual situations sensitively (see [38.6.23](38-church-policies-and-guidelines.md#38623-transgender-individuals)).

-A person who is considering elective medical or surgical intervention for the purpose of attempting to transition to the opposite gender of his or her birth sex (“sex reassignment”) may not be baptized or confirmed.
+A person who is considering elective medical or surgical intervention for the purpose of attempting to transition to the opposite gender of his or her biological sex at birth (“sex reassignment”) may not be baptized or confirmed.

 Baptism and confirmation of a person who has completed sex reassignment through elective medical or surgical intervention requires the approval of the First Presidency.
 The mission president may request this approval if he has interviewed the person, found him or her to be otherwise worthy, and can recommend baptism.
 However, the person will be restricted from receiving or exercising the priesthood, receiving or using a temple recommend, and receiving some Church callings.